Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 > > Theoretically the script could do 64 CPS,\
 > > but it efffectively caps at 16 CPS in Autohotkey v1.

-The click intervals reported in the logs were `~62-63 ms`.
+The click intervals reported in the logs were

+intervals:\
+`~62-63 ms`.

 meaning:\
 `1 click = 4 Ticks`